Light therapy

 Mood, energy, morale, healing or immunity, the benefits of light have been recognized for many years.
 It plays a key role in the proper functioning of the body's biological functions.

-This is why an additional supply of light using light therapy lamps or glasses in periods of low light is often recommended.
+This is why an additional supply of light using light therapy lamps or glasses during periods of low light is often recommended.

-Dayvia is positioned as the French specialist in light therapy and offers a range of products with medical approval that ensures its users an optimal level of efficiency and safety.
+Dayvia positions itself as the French specialist in light therapy and offers a range of products with medical approval which ensures its users an optimal level of effectiveness and safety.

-Seasonal depression is a frequent pathology, long underestimated and therefore often underdiagnosed.
-This is how Dr Eric Charles, a psychiatrist in Limoges, believes that the majority of people who suffer from it are at best taken care of for a depressive episode without taking into account this seasonality or at worst that they go through autumn and winter. winter dragging their pain and suffering without any medical or psychological care.
+Seasonal depression is a common pathology, long underestimated and therefore often underdiagnosed.
+This is how Dr Eric Charles, a psychiatrist in Limoges, believes that the majority of people who suffer from it are at best treated for a depressive episode without taking into account this seasonal nature or at worst that they go through autumn and winter. winter dragging out their pain and suffering without the slightest medical or psychological care.

-In 2015, he then published a book entitled “To Each his own rhythm” (Editions First), in which he presented a study carried out among general practitioners in Limoges and its agglomeration.
-They found that around one in seven people who visited their GP during the winter, for whatever reason, had seasonal affective disorder.
+In 2015, he published a book entitled “To Each His Own Rhythm” (Editions First), in which he presents a study carried out among general practitioners in Limoges and its surrounding area.
+They found that around one in seven people who visited their GP over the winter, for whatever reason, had seasonal affective disorder.

 In France, each year, more than 500,000 people could present this type of seasonal disorder.